awayman/winlink_digipeater/README.md

 # Winlink Background
 [Winlink](https://winlink.org/) is a popular digital radio network used by amateur radio operators around the world to communicate via radio email.
 It has modes that are supported on HF and VHF/UHF bands including AX.25 packet, VARA, and Pactor, among others.
 VARA is, by far, the most popular mode due to its superior performance, but it is a closed-source Windows-native application.

 When I started becoming interested in Winlink, I used VARA HF with a Signalink connected to my Kenwood TS-120S into a 40m doublet.
-I enjoyed finding nodes around the regions that I could connect to and mostly sent emails to myself.
+I enjoyed finding gateways around the regions that I could connect to and mostly sent emails to myself.
 As I got bored with this, I wanted to explore more mobile operations using my Kenwood TM-V17A in my vehicle as well as man-portable.
 I purchased a [Digirig](https://digirig.net/) with the requisite cables and successfully connected to a relatively nearby gateway using my home 2m/70cm vertical on 2m over VARA FM.

 So far, most of this experimentation had been in my shack on my Windows computer.
 To fully realize my portable Winlink dreams, I was going to need to solve a few problems:
 - I needed a device to act as the TNC to connect to the radio